Exclusive use by-law

 Reallocating exclusive use areas

-Two or more owners can decide to swap or reallocate the areas of common property or body corporate assets identified in the exclusive use by-laws applying to their lots.
+Under the BCCM Act, two or more owners can decide to swap or reallocate the areas of common property or body corporate assets identified in the exclusive use by-laws applying to their lots.
 This is done by an agreed allocation.

 By-law conditions

-The body corporate can impose conditions when giving exclusive use rights.
+For both the BCCM Act and the BUGT Act, the body corporate can impose conditions when giving exclusive use rights.

 For example, the person who benefits from an exclusive use by-law might have to pay the body corporate a regular fee.